derlin/mantelo/docs/01-authentication.rst

 ==============================

-To authenticate to Keycloak, you can either use a username+password, or client credentials (client ID+client secret, also known as service account).
+To authenticate to Keycloak, you can either use a username+password, or client credentials (client ID+client secret, also known as *service account*).

 The library takes care of fetching a token the first time you need it and keeping it fresh.
-By default, it tries to use the refresh token (if available) and always guarantees the token is valid for the next 30s.
+By default, it tries to use the refresh token (if available) and always guarantees the token is valid for the next 30 seconds.

-The authentication calls and the calls to the REST API are using the same :py:class:`requests.Session`, that can be passed at creation in case you need to add custom headers, proxies, etc.
+The authentication calls and the calls to the REST API use the same :py:class:`requests.Session`, which can be passed at creation in case you need to add custom headers, proxies, etc.

 .. important::